 Eliquis is one of several drugs used to inhibit proteins that cause blood to clot.
 While clotting is a vital process for closing wounds and protecting them, blood clots that form in the veins and arteries can cause strokes, circulation problems and even death.
-The “blood thinner” classification also includes older drugs like warfarin (coumadin) and heparin, but they target different factors that affect clotting.
+The class of “blood thinners” also includes older drugs like warfarin (coumadin) and heparin, but they target different factors that affect clotting.

-Like warfarin and heparin, Eliquis is used to prevent blood clots from forming in a variety of conditions, including the following:
+Like warfarin and heparin, Eliquis is used to prevent blood clots from forming in a variety of conditions including: